Skip Navigation

 After the new add-on has been receiving writes for longer than your retention time, both add-ons represent the same data.
 This means you can switch your consumers from the old add-on to the new add-on:

-$ heroku config:set CONSUMER_ADDON_NAME=KAFKA -a mackerel
+$ heroku config:set CONSUMER_ADDON_NAME=KAFKA -a example-app

 Step 6: Stop Producing to the Old Add-on